-4.8.22 The data suggests that journey times during the AM peak are better than or broadly comparable to those recorded in Greater Nottingham, there has also been little change over the three years that data is available for.
+4.8.22 The data suggests that journey times during the AM peak in Retford and Worksop are better than or broadly comparable to those recorded in Greater Nottingham, there has also been little change over the period covered by the data.
 The data suggests that the existing urban road networks within Worksop and Retford operate largely satisfactorily and whilst both towns experience some peak period congestion, the level of congestion is not severe and journey times remain reasonable.